Azure/custom-ai-on-azure/scripts/README.md

 # Scripts

+The following scripts are designed to highlight canonical scenarios when running AI workloads on Azure's IaaS++ stack.
+This section is focused on deploying and configuring Azure infrastructure as opposed to demonstrating complex applications of machine learning and AI.

+Not all scripts/notebooks below use data.
+However, the scripts that do use data will use the canonical housing prices dataset located in a public Azure Blob: https://ai-on-iaas-pp.blob.core.windows.net/sample-data

 ### [0] Using Azure Functions to provision a DSVM for periodic batch scoring
 Azure functions can be used with the DSVM to automate your batch scoring jobs.